blmsl/portfolio-web/README.md

 ouq77portfolio
 ==============

-Heroku Java Web App, running in an embedded Tomcat instance.
+Heroku Java Web App, using Spring MVC, running in an embedded Tomcat instance.

-Makes use of AJAX and JavaMail to submit messages from the site.
+Makes use of AJAX and javax.mail to submit messages from the site.

 All CSS and Javascript files are concatenated and compressed at build time (com.samaxes.maven.minify-maven-plugin).